 - Ingredients: You want all-natural ingredients with a track record of efficacy.
 Most calming treats and chews contain herbs, amino acids, or hemp/CBD.
 When you read the label, make sure you apply a common-sense filter (we’ll delve into this below).

 - Form: You’ll find chews, tablets, capsules, powders, and liquids.
 You know your dog best and what they’ll tolerate.

-- Size: Every calming treat has its dosing instructions.
+- Size: Every calming treat has dosing instructions.
 You want to look at them carefully to make sure they’ll work for your dog.
-If you have a large dog that needs ten chews every time, is that practical?
+If you have a giant dog that needs ten chews every time, is that practical?
 Can you get your dog to take that many at a time?
-By the same token, if you have a small dog, can you break a treat into the proper piece, so there’s no risk of overdose?
+By the same token, if you have a small dog, can you break a treat into the proper piece so there’s no risk of overdose?

 - Price: Calming treats and chews vary in cost.
 This ties back in with the size concern.
 How long is the container going to last?
 Make sure you check the expiration date, as well.
 How long is each bottle good for?
 If you’re only going to get a week out of it, is it worth paying a high price?

 The “Common Sense Filter” of Calming Treats and Chews

 Calming treats and chews all share a common group of ingredients.
 Most of them circle around either amino acids that work on the relaxation centers of the brain or herbs known to provide sedative effects:

 We know these ingredients work – in humans.
 But there’s no evidence in dogs.
 And since nutraceuticals don’t need FDA approval, no one’s rushing to perform scientific research in our canine companions.
 However, scientists that observe wild canids don’t observe wolves snacking on chamomile.